 website.
 It offers extensive facilities to automate most aspects of

-tables, figures, pages, contents, indices, and bibliographies.
+tables, figures, pages, contents, indices, and citations.
 For

 the latter, BibTeX automates the citation and reference production.

-In astronomy, coupling of LaTeX and BibTeX with the huge
+In astronomy, coupling of LaTeX and BibTeX with the fabulous near-complete

 ADS literature database

-a report or article with LaTeX and BibTeX, with an example.
+report or article with LaTeX and BibTeX, with a fairly complete

-The second treats the production of multi-panel figures within LaTex.
+example.
+The second treats the production of multi-panel figures